 Storing

-Store any leftovers in an airtight container in the refrigerator.
-We find they keep well for about 4-5 days.
+After it cools completely, store leftovers in an airtight container in the refrigerator.
+I find it keeps well for about 4-5 days.
+(So it's a great choice for make-ahead meal prep, take-along lunches, etc.)

 For more inspiration, also browse all easy vegan dinner recipes.